aws-samples/data-perimeter-policy-examples/README.md

 5. Tag IAM principals in your accounts that should be excluded from the resource perimeter with the `dp:exclude:resource:<service>` tag key and the value set to `true`.
 This tag key is designed for human users and applications that should be able to access service-specific resources that do not belong to your organization.
 6. Tag IAM principals and resources in your accounts that should be excluded from all data perimeters with the `dp:exclude` tag key and the value set to `true`.
 This tag key is designed for human users, applications, and resources that should not be restricted by any perimeter control.

+The preceding tags are used in default, service-specific, and governance data perimeter policies based on the impact each individual control has on a particular data perimeter type.
+Each tag may appear in multiple policy statements to provide broad exceptions based on the six data perimeter objectives.
+You can adopt a more granular tagging convention and modify the example policies based on the tagging strategy and governance adopted in your organization.

 Because the preceding tags are used for authorization, the [data_perimeter_governance_scp](service_control_policies/data_perimeter_governance_scp.json) and [data_perimeter_governance_rcp](resource_control_policies/data_perimeter_governance_rcp.json) policy examples include statements to protect these tags from unauthorized changes.
 In the `data_perimeter_governance_scp` example, only principals in your organization with the `team` tag and the value set to `admin` will be able to apply and modify these tags. `data_perimeter_governance_rcp` demonstrates how to protect session tags with an exception for tags that are set by your trusted SAML identity provider(s).
-You can modify the example policies based on the tagging strategy and governance adopted in your organization.

 Note that if you are using [AWS Control Tower](https://aws.amazon.com/controltower/) to centrally manage and govern your accounts, you might also need to exclude [AWSControlTowerExecution and other roles](https://docs.aws.amazon.com/controltower/latest/userguide/roles-how.html) that the service uses to manage accounts on your behalf.